Connect With DRC

 The Student Process

-- As a student, you are in charge of your Arizona experience; you initiate the process with DRC by completing the DRC Accommodation Request Form online.
+- As a student, you are in charge of your Arizona experience; you initiate the process with DRC by completing the Affiliation form.

 - Once you submit the form, you will be contacted by an Access Consultant to set up a time to meet or connect by phone or Skype.